-Though transnational contestation over Islamic law did not begin with 9/11, when religious actors framed their operations within Islamic jurisprudence and garnered global media attention to do so, the controversy was significantly heightened.
-6 Instead, as many have argued, the "so-called modern Islamic resurgence" began at least in the late 1970s with the Iranian Islamic Revolution, a core aspect of which was "the call to restore the Shari'a, the religious law of Islam" to a dominant role in governance-a call that has since "grown ever more forceful" in "generating religious movements, a vast amount of literature, and affecting world politics."
-No doubt, the appeal to classical doctrine by foreign Arab fighters joining Afghan mujahedeen against Soviet forces in that decisive Cold War proxy war in Afghanistan put teeth into this Islamic legal renaissance in the 1990s.
+was "the call to restore the Shari'a, the religious law of Islam" to a dominant role in governance-a call that has since "grown ever more forceful" in "generating religious movements, a vast amount of literature, and affecting world politics."73 No doubt, the appeal to classical doctrine by foreign Arab fighters joining Afghan mujahedeen against Soviet forces in that decisive Cold War proxy war in Afghanistan put teeth into this Islamic legal renaissance in the 1990s.
 In any case, that answered call, including the rise of Islamist movements over the last three decades, has prompted Islamic law to "increasingly occup[y] center stage in the language and practices of politics" both in "the Islamist camp itself" but also "in the western world."
-8 In the post-9/11 moment, as An-Naim explains, the "public role of Islamic Law" has thus become "a global issue."
-89 http://www.icsr.info/news/attachments/1306407042ICSR_Abab__Translation.pdf.
-See also this longstanding opinion, voiced in this case by Bernard Lewis & Buntzie Ellis Churchill, Islam: The Religion and the People at 151 (2008), "At no time did the classical jurists offer any approval or legitimacy to what we nowadays call terrorism.
-Nor indeed is there any evidence of the use of terrorism as it is practiced nowadays."
+74 In the post-9/11 moment, as An-Naim explains, the "public role of Islamic Law" has thus become "a global issue."75